hjmschoonvelde/website/_pages/about.md

 social: true
 ---

 Welcome!
-My name is Martijn Schoonvelde and I am a Postdoctoral Fellow in Political Science at the Vrije Universiteit Amsterdam, working on the Horizon2020 project [EUENGAGE](http://www.euengage.eu/).
+I am a Postdoctoral Fellow in Political Science at the Vrije Universiteit Amsterdam, working on the Horizon2020 project [EUENGAGE](http://www.euengage.eu/).

 Before this, I was a Max Weber Fellow at the European University Institute in Florence, and at the University of Exeter.
 I received my PhD from [Stony Brook University](http://stonybrook.edu/polsci).